-Two-vehicle accident sends one person to hospital.
+DUI related two-vehicle accident sends one to Twin Falls hospital

 TWIN FALLS, Idaho (KMVT/KSVT) - A two-vehicle accident in Twin Falls sent one person to the hospital Monday night.

-The Twin Falls County Sheriff's Office said the accident occurred at 10:15 P.M.
-Monday night at Falls Ave. and Sparks St. N.
+The Twin Falls County Sheriff's Office said the accident occurred at 10:15 p.m.
+Monday night at Falls Avenue and Sparks Street North.

 A spokesperson said one vehicle ran a stop sign, hitting another vehicle.